What I’m drinkin’ while I’m thinkin’.

-Pour all ingredients into a mixing glass full of ice.
-Stir until well chilled.
-Pour into a cocktail glass (I prefer coupes) and garnish with a brandied cherry.
+Add ingredients to a mixing glass filled with ice and stir until thoroughly chilled.
+Pour into coupe or cocktail glass and garnish with a brandied or maraschino cherry.
+Enjoy.